 Christopher J. Hoh grew up in Pennsylvania and lives near Washington, D.C.
-He was a composition fellow of Alice Parker, joined workshops with Mack Wilberg, Daniel Moe, Jean Berger and others, and studied as an accompanist and singer under Donald Hinkle and Kerry Krebill.
-He graduated from Georgetown University and spent 30 years in the U.S. diplomatic service, now serving as a senior adviser at the State Department in Washington.
+Largely a self-taught composer, he was a fellow of Alice Parker and joined workshops with Mack Wilberg, Daniel Moe, and Jean Berger.
+Other mentors were Donald Hinkle and Kerry Krebill.

-Hoh is a member of ASCAP, NewMusic USA, Chorus America, and the American Composers Forum.
+Hoh, who served as a U.S. diplomat for over 30 years after receiving a degree in international affairs from Georgetown University, is a member of ASCAP, NewMusic USA, Chorus America, and American Composers Forum.